qcif-training/LinearRegressionR/_episodes/04-Multiple-Linear-Regression.md

 The unstandardised coefficients give us our values of $$a = 138.93$$, $$b_1 = -11.51$$ and $$b_2 = -4.74$$, and so our model is

-$$ \text{PsychDistress} = 138.93 - 11.51 \times (\text{NotWorrying}) - 4.74 \times (\text{IgnoringProblems}) $$
+$$ \text{PsychDistress} = 138.93 - 11.51 \times (\text{Worrying}) - 4.74 \times (\text{IgnoringProblems}) $$

 We can make some interpretations of the model using these estimates:

-* When the score of not worrying and ignoring problems are both zero, then the psychological distress score is 138.93.
+* When the score of worrying and ignoring problems are both zero, then the psychological distress score is 138.93.
 * When the score of ignoring problems is held constant, each unit increase in the score of not worrying decreases the psychological distress score by 11.51 units.
-* When the score of not worring is held constant, each unit increase in the score of ignoring problems decreases the psychological distress score by 4.71 units.
+* When the score of worrying is held constant, each unit increase in the score of ignoring problems decreases the psychological distress score by 4.71 units.

 The standardised coefficients (Beta) are calculated using the unstandardised coefficients and their respective standard error.
-These values allow us to compare the relative effect size of the predictor variables; here, we see that not worrying has a relatively larger (negative) effect size.
+These values allow us to compare the relative effect size of the predictor variables; here, we see that worrying has a relatively larger (negative) effect size.

 The figure below gives 95% confidence intervals for the intercept term and the standardised coefficients.
 We can interpret these intervals as: we can be 95% confident that the interval captures the true value of the estimate.